serraict/serraict.github.io/_posts/thoughts/2019-03-02-afraid-of-writing-code.md

 > I think a lot of people are afraid of
 > writing code and then they go and kind
 > of talk about it ...
+> This is a bogus edit.
+Bad editor!
 > "oh I first have to write my UML diagrams" ...
 > Wrong!
 > Just open the freaking editor and start coding.